Retrieve A Golden of the Midwest

 What are the organization's key strategies for making this happen?

-We open our doors to any Golden Retriever or Golden mix in the Upper Midwest (with the exception of those with serious behavior issues that could put our foster volunteers or adopters at risk).
+We open our doors to Golden Retrievers and Golden mixes in the Upper Midwest.
 Dogs stay in loving foster homes where they receive the care they need, and when they are ready, they are placed for adoption.

 What are the organization's capabilities for doing this?